-With MyMediTravel you can browse 2 facilities offering Gastric Balloon Treatment procedures in Thailand.
-The cheapest price available is $5,221, it's well worth the trip from United States!
+With MyMediTravel you can browse 3 facilities offering Gastric Balloon Treatment procedures in Thailand.
+The cheapest price available is $5,221 - what are you waiting for?

 A gastric balloon is a type of weight-loss treatment performed to help people with obesity lose significant weight.
 It is a nonsurgical procedure that involves placing a saline-filled silicone balloon into your stomach.
 This balloon obstructs a sizable area of your stomach, thus limiting how much you can eat and making you feel fuller faster.
 The balloon is designed to stay in your stomach for only six months before it is removed.
 After six months, the balloon is deflated and removed from your stomach, allowing you to have your normal stomach size back.